-Hard tech innovation takes significant risk, capital, and time.
-Our program is designed to give innovators the runway, tools, knowledge, and networks they need to turn a promising concept into a transformative product.
+Science innovation takes significant risk, capital, and time.
+Our fellowship is designed to provide the runway, tools, knowledge, and networks innovators need to turn a promising concept into a transformative product.

 Embedded in the heart of Berkeley

-Cyclotron Road innovators are embedded in the heart of one of the world's most formidable research and innovation ecosystems.
-With unencumbered access to collaborations with scientists and faculty at Berkeley Lab and UC Berkeley, our innovators are able to work hand-in-hand with world-leading facilities and experts across nearly all fields of science and engineering.
+Our fellows are embedded in the heart of one of the world's most formidable research and innovation ecosystems.
+With unencumbered access to collaborations with scientists and faculty at Berkeley Lab and UC Berkeley, fellows are able to work hand-in-hand with world-leading facilities and experts across nearly all fields of science and engineering.

 What makes Berkeley special: